-(1) scheduled intermittent application periods each year; and
+(1) a regularly scheduled application period in March each year;

 (2) year round assistance available on a case-by-case basis for households experiencing an energy crisis that involves a life-threatening medical situation; and

 (b) Maximum benefit amount.
 When the household applies for ECAP more than once in the same fiscal year, the maximum benefit amount approved for all applications combined cannot exceed the amount shown per fiscal year for ECAP on OKDHS Appendix C-7-A, Estimated Low Income Home Energy Assistance Program (LIHEAP) Benefit Level For All Households.
 An additional benefit amount may be approved when additional funds are authorized during a federally-declared disaster.

 (c) ECAP application methods.
 Households apply for ECAP by submitting an online application at www.okdhslive.org, calling an OKDHS county office to request assistance in submitting an online application, or calling the phone number on the www.okdhslive.org website to request Form 08LH002E, Low Income Home Energy Assistance Program (LIHEAP) Application, be mailed to them.
 Centralized LIHEAP staff includes a postage paid envelope with a mailed Form 08LH002E.

 (1) When there is a life-threatening medical situation, LIHEAP staff gathers eligibility information by phone and an application is not required.

 (e) Main energy source.
 Households may choose heating or cooling as the main energy source for ECAP when the household's main energy source meets criteria per (f)(2) of this Section.
 When a life-threatening medical situation is involved, the household must choose the energy source that resolves the energy crisis and prevents a life-threatening medical situation.
 When the household chooses:

 (f) Eligibility criteria.
 ECAP eligibility criteria are detailed in (1) through (5) of this subsection.

 (1) Households with an energy crisis must not exceed the income and liquid resource standards, per OKDHS Appendix C-7, Low Income Home Energy Assistance Program Income and Resource Level by Household Size.
 Households must meet the same income and resource criteria for ECAP as for heating and cooling assistance, per Oklahoma Administrative Code 340:20-1-11.

 (2) Households must have a verified energy crisis. • 1 An energy crisis exists when the: